 Out of all these, Blackbirds is the most prolific initiative with the biggest account (with over 88k followers, as of May 2016) and the most mentioned hashtag (with an average of 20 mentions every week).

-Having employees using your hashtag isn’t only enough: sometimes you need to publicly show what your’e doing to take care of what matters to your employees the most.
-For some it may be recruiting at colleges and universities for underrepresented talent (@TwitterU), for others it may be encouraging more women to take on engineering roles (@WomEng).
+Having employees using your hashtag isn’t only enough: sometimes you need to publicly show what you’re doing to take care of what matters to your employees the most.
+For some it may be recruiting at colleges and universities for underrepresented talent (@TwitterU), for others, it may be encouraging more women to take on engineering roles (@WomEng).
 Just seeing how active Twitter is in the community and how committed the company is to a more diverse Twitter may inspire people to apply to work there.

 A great company sees opportunities in these challenges, and a great modern company shows how it takes these opportunities on board with the power of social media.
 That’s exactly what Twitter is doing.

 Twitter has other initiatives that cater to staff internally.
 The fact that there’s a public hashtag for most of them shows that Twitter wants to show these achievements off to everyone, proudly.
-Twitter wants people to know about these efforts while encouraging people to come in to work for a company that always strives to do more for its employees.
+Twitter wants people to know about these efforts while encouraging people to come into work for a company that always strives to do more for its employees.
 That also helps towards employee retention: when you work for a company as big as Twitter, with almost 40 offices around the world and 3.8k employees, local efforts can often be overshadowed by company-wide efforts.
 Both are equally important, and sometimes all it takes to give your local efforts a voice is a hashtag.

-We’ve talked about the great, positive side of having a corporate hashtag.
+We’ve talked about the great, positive side of having a culture hashtag.
 What negative things should you expect?
 For starters, expect people hijacking it.
 Just like people may “jump” on a campaign hashtag, people may hijack your hashtags too, mainly for three reasons:

 This can happen whether you have a startup, a small company, or an enterprise.
 Take Twitter for example.
 Twitter isn’t the only company using the hashtag #jointheflock.
 There’s also a brewery in Amsterdam called “Amsterdam Craft beer” that occasionally uses the hashtag.